When I feature an artist for the first time, I generally like to start with the artist’s iconic or most popular hit.

-Known for his silky-smooth voice that would induce anything from a first date to love-making (and probably anything in between), Musiq has an easy-going soulful sound that one could easily grasp.
+Known for his silky-smooth voice that would induce anything from a first date to love-making, Musiq has an easy-going soulful sound that grabs the listener.
 What stand out are his clarity of voice and his enunciation, which are skills that could easily be overshadowed by the brute strength and embellishments often found in the power-driven genres of modern soul and R&B.

-Today, I go astray from featuring his most popular songs and instead feature one of my favorites from his most recent album MUSIQINTHEMAGIC (2011), lovecontract:
+Today, we feature one of my favorite songs from his most recent album MUSIQINTHEMAGIC (2011) entitled, lovecontract:

-If you’ve been keeping up at all, you could imagine why I like this song as much as I do.
-It has a Motown echo effect, a rhythm consistent with everything from an early Stevie Wonder tune like Fingertips to a Temptations hit, as well as a simple bassline, a cascade of strings, and backup vocals.
+If you’ve been keeping up at all, you could imagine why I like this song.
+It has the echo-chamber effect Motown loved to employ, a rhythm consistent with everything from an early Stevie Wonder tune like Fingertips to a Temptations hit, as well as the simple bassline, a cascade of strings, and backup vocals.
 In fact, often in live performances, Musiq will cite the Motown spirit before grooving this one out.

 As Ernest Hemingway once wrote, There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.